What is the application deadline for entry into school year 2012-2013?

 Deferral of admission is at the discretion of the MAAPPS Teaching Committee.

 I will need assistance funding my studies; what TA and RA opportunities are there?

 There are several opportunities to assist with funding your studies.
-Please review our website as well as the Faculty of Graduate Studies site as they both contain important information on funding.
+Please review our website as well as the Graduate and Postdoctoral Studies site as they both contain important information on funding.

 Research Assistantships do come up frequently throughout the year as we have an active research faculty.
 Students are usually notified of these positions via email.

 Teaching Assistantships are new to the MAAPPS students for the 2011-12 year.
 TAships at IAR will be obtained after admission and usually, after arrival on campus.